nifty-swift/Nifty-demo/README.md

 var T = Tensor([3, 1, 3], [0.0, 0.1, 0.2, 1.0, 1.1, 1.2, 2.0, 2.1, 2.2])
 ```

 Each type provides methods for cleanly displaying the data it contains.
-For example, calling `print(V)` displays,
+For example, calling `print(v)` displays,

 ```
 <2.34   6   3.4E-8   67.234   9.846E7>